 If your spouse is not defending the petition, you can apply for a decree of divorce (decree nisi) to be pronounced.
 We would prepare a statement in support for you to sign confirming that the contents of the petition are true.
 The statement will also detail any circumstances which have changed since the petition was filed.
 This will then be sent to the court with a request for a date for the decree nisi to be pronounced.

 Once six weeks and one day have passed since the date of decree nisi, you may apply for decree absolute by sending the appropriate form to the court.
 If you do not apply for decree absolute, then 3 months after the date when you could first have applied for decree absolute, your spouse may do so.

-After the decree nisi has been made absolute you will be free to remarry.
-Note that upon remarriage you may lose important rights to claim financial provision within divorce proceedings, you should therefore always check with your divorce lawyer in good time before remarrying.
+After the decree absolute or the final order of divorce, you will be free to remarry.
+Note that upon remarriage you may limit important rights to claim financial provision within divorce proceedings, you should therefore always check with your divorce lawyer in good time before remarrying.

 Sorting out the finances